- about social security payments

 I’m now undertaking a Media Studies Course, which I’m really enjoying.
 I’ve given a presentation at the Scottish Parliament with The Family Fund celebrating the YOYP and was involved in the co-design of the ILF Scotland Transition Fund.
 I am also now part of a very special community at Kung Fu, growing in confidence and learning new skills.

-- The higher rate mobility component of Disability Living Allowance (DLA)
+- higher rate mobility component of Child Disability Payment

-- The enhanced rate mobility component of Personal Independence Payment (PIP)
+- enhanced rate mobility component of Adult Disability Payment

 - Phone 0300 456 4566

 Further details on the scheme and eligibility are available on the Motability website